Select 'Apply to REP' under Program-Specific Elements to apply to this rotation.

-The Dermatology Branch of the Center for Cancer Research, National Cancer Institute offers elective rotations to selected Dermatology residents in their 2nd or 3rd year of residency training.
+The Dermatology Branch of the National Institute of Arthritis and Musculoskeletal and Skin Diseases offers elective rotations to selected Dermatology residents in their 2nd or 3rd year of residency training.
 This rotation is intended for residents who are interested in careers in medical dermatology (especially academic medical dermatology) and emphasizes evaluation and treatment of challenging dermatologic conditions in the inpatient and outpatient consultative settings.
-Residents are expected to be integral participants in the multi-disciplinary management of complex medical conditions, and will work closely with many services, including infectious diseases, rheumatology, immunology, and oncology, to optimize patient care.
+Residents are expected to be integral participants in the multi-disciplinary management of complex medical conditions, and will work closely with many services, including infectious diseases, rheumatology, immunology and oncology to optimize patient care.
 Residents will participate in daily consultation clinics as well as bedside consultations.
-Patients seen by the consultation service are referred from all departments of the NIH Clinical Center, and have a broad spectrum of underlying medical and surgical problems, including many rare conditions.
+Patients seen by the consultation service are referred from all departments of the NIH Clinical Center and have a broad spectrum of underlying medical and surgical problems, including many rare conditions.
 Major areas of emphasis include diagnosis and management of graft-versus-host disease, primary immunodeficiencies, genodermatoses, and adverse reactions to early-phase therapeutic agents.

 The Dermatology resident works with the team every weekday between the hours of 8:00 a.m. and approximately 5:00 p.m.
 Dermatology consultation clinics and specialty clinics are held daily.
 Inpatients will be evaluated daily as medically indicated.

-Required conferences include NIH Dermatology Grand Rounds twice monthly (which the resident will lead) and Dermatology Grand Rounds at Walter Reed Army Medical Center and the National Naval Medical Center.
-Basic science journal club is held weekly, and a clinical research journal club is held monthly.
+Required conferences include NIH Dermatology Grand Rounds (which the resident will lead), Dermatology Grand Rounds at Walter Reed National Military Medical Center, basic science journal club and clinical research journal club.
 Residents also participate in dermatopathology signout twice weekly.
 Medical Grand Rounds and other educational opportunities are available but not required.
 There is no required evening or weekend duty.

 - Foster development of expertise in the evaluation and treatment of rare dermatologic conditions